ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 - Can be identified with the "X" icon in the top right of their widget, which is used to delete a private script.
 - Are not moderated.
 - Cannot be linked to or mentioned from public TradingView content (ideas, script descriptions, comments, chats, etc.).
+- Are not accessible through the search functions for scripts.

 Publishing modes
 ----------------